sboggsEHL/Mail_Machine/memory-bank/PropertyRadarAPI.md

 3. **"Missing required param"**: You're missing a required parameter in the URL or request body.
 Check that `Fields`, `Limit`, `Start`, and `Purchase` are all included in the URL.

 4. **Authentication errors**: Verify that your API token is valid and properly included in the Authorization header.

+### UI-Related Issues

+1. **Criteria selections disappearing**: This can happen if there are state management issues or if React is re-rendering components unexpectedly.
+Ensure that the selectedCriterion state is properly maintained.

+2. **Incorrect criteria format**: Verify the transformation from UI format to API format is correct.
+The UI typically uses a flat object structure that needs to be transformed to the API's array format.

+3. **Input validation issues**: Check that the UI is validating inputs properly before attempting to transform and submit them.